Dust to Sawdust: Reclaimed Cypress Planters

 The finished planters are 20”W × 20”D × 24”H, can be filled with soil or a potted plant, feature an adjustable shelf with drainage, and are resistant to the elements.

 I suppose the only thing truly resistant to the elements is the human spirit.
-Go visit Wimberley, cool place, thriving—and home to the Central Texas Bonsai Exhibit, Jade Gardens.
+Go visit Wimberley, cool place, thriving—shop, eat, float, fish, relax.
+And stop by the Central Texas Bonsai Exhibit, Jade Gardens.